gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 To link the posts to the authors, Gatsby needs to be aware that the two are associated, and how.
 You have already implemented one example of this when Gatsby inferred a connection between a `remoteImage` and the remote file from Unsplash.

 The best approach for connecting related data is through customizing the GraphQL schema.
-By implementing the `createSchemaCustomization` API, you can specify what data and its types can exist on nodes in Gatsby's GraphQL data layer.
+By implementing the `createSchemaCustomization` API, you can specify the exact shape of a node's data.
+While defining that shape, you can optionally link a node to other nodes to create a relationship.

 Copy this code and add it to the `source-plugin` in the `gatsby-node.js` file: